FrancescoBorzi/why-I-hate-wow-private-servers/ENGLISH.md

 ![Wow-Defias](https://raw.githubusercontent.com/FrancescoBorzi/why-I-hate-wow-private-servers/master/img/wow-defias.jpg)

 **CLIENT**.
-Everyone has access to the original World of Warcraft client. you can easily get it by buying it or downloading it from the internet.
+Everyone has access to the original World of Warcraft client.
+You can easily get it by buying it or downloading it from the internet.
 This program is exactly the same that would be used to play on the official server.
 Obviously different private servers have different client versions, but they are always versions of the original client.
 You just need to make a small change to the "realmlist.wtf" file, replacing the address of the retail server address with the address of a private server, and you're done.

 **SERVER**.
 This is completely different.
 Nobody outside Blizzard has access to the original software that runs the official World of Warcraft servers.
 So these applications are completely different from the original one.